Oklahoma State Cowboys basketball: Eddie Sutton era (1990–2006)

 After being an assistant for the Cowboys in 1958–59, Eddie Sutton returned to Oklahoma State in 1990 to coach.
 In the years leading up to his hiring, the team had made postseason play only three times since joining the Big Eight Conference in 1957.

-The Pokes began to turn around almost immediately with Sutton's presence, and in 1991, Oklahoma State returned to the NCAA Tournament, winning their first NCAA Tournament game since making the Elite Eight in 1965.
+The Cowboys began to turn around almost immediately with Sutton's presence, and in 1991, Oklahoma State returned to the NCAA Tournament, winning their first NCAA Tournament game since making the Elite Eight in 1965.
 Sutton’s Cowboys advanced all the way to the Sweet Sixteen during his first two seasons.
-In 1995, the Pokes, under the leadership of Bryant "Big Country" Reeves and Randy Rutherford, captured the Big Eight Conference Tournament and won a bid to the 1995 NCAA Division I men's basketball tournament.
-They advanced to the Final Four in Seattle, Washington, where they lost to eventual champion UCLA.
+In 1995, the Pokes, under the leadership of Bryant "Big Country" Reeves and Randy Rutherford, captured the Big Eight Conference Tournament and clinched a bid to the 1995 NCAA Division I men's basketball tournament.
+They advanced to the Final Four in Seattle, Washington, where they lost to eventual national champion UCLA.
 It was the Cowboys' deepest advance in the tournament since 1951.

 Led by John Lucas III, Joey Graham, and 2004 Big 12 Player of the Year Tony Allen, Sutton's 2003–04 team finished with a school-record 31 wins (31–4), won both the Big 12 regular season and tournament championships, and advanced to the Final Four as a No. 2 seed in the 2004 NCAA tournament.
-The Cowboys finished the season ranked No. 4 in the final AP poll and Coaches' Poll.
+The Cowboys finished the season ranked No. 4 in the final AP Poll and Coaches' Poll.

 In his 16 seasons in Stillwater, the Cowboys reached the postseason 15 times (having declined an NIT bid in Sutton's sixth season as head coach), including 13 NCAA Tournament bids and two Final Four appearances.
 They also captured three regular-season conference titles and three conference tournament championships.
 Sutton finished his career at OSU as the second-winningest coach in school history, behind only his mentor, Iba.